 Hidden charges, overseas fees and pressure tactics could all make your hotel stay more expensive.

 But there are the odd little things on these and similar sites which have caught me out.
 And I’m not alone.
-The government’s Competitions & Markets Authority (CMA) has started an investigation into potentially misleading prices and results on sites like these.
+The government’s Competitions & Markets Authority (CMA) has completed an investigation into misleading prices and results on sites like these.
 As a result six of the largest booking websites – Booking. com, Expedia, Trivago, Hotels. com, eBookers and Agoda have agreed to stop these practices.

 So here are a few things I’ve noticed some hotel booking sites do that could end up costing you more money.

 Are hotel booking sites misleading you?
 What you need to watch out for

 Often the price you see displayed isn’t the total cost.